johnzastrow/johnzastrow.github.io/_posts/2025-08-20-qgis-mapped-drives.md

 ---

 Mostly a note to self, but maybe it will help someone else.
 Everytime I setup a new install of Qgis on a new OS, I map into my massive network drive that has all my data on it.
 I have a lot of data, and I have a lot of directories and subdirectories.

 BUT..
 Qgis hates it.

 My goldfish memory always forgets that this is a bad idea and I spend day looking for exotic fixes.
-Invariably I come back to creating a decicated mapped drive that only has the directories I need for my QGIS project, which solves the problem every time.
+Invariably I come back to creating a dedicated mapped drive that only has the directories I need for my QGIS project, which solves the problem every time.

 Mr. AI will now tell you why this is a problem and how to fix it.